sagarM1729/Data-Engineering/Roadmap.md

 **Final Project**: Build an **end-to-end data pipeline** combining everything:

 1. Data ingestion from multiple sources (CSV, JSON, API)
-2. PySpark transformations with data quality checks
+2. PySpark transformations with data quality checks in Databricks
-3. Load to cloud storage (S3/ADLS)
+3. Load to cloud storage (ADLS Gen2) and Delta tables
-4. Orchestrated by Airflow
+4. Orchestrated by Airflow or Azure Data Factory
 5. All code in Git with CI/CD
 6. GenAI-generated documentation and test data